 District 88 Chromebook Program

-Beginning in the Fall of 2018 with the class of 2022, each Freshman in District 88 will be issued a Chromebook device for instructional purposes.
-The district will phase in this model (starting with the class of 2022) to ensure the most cost-effective, efficient and high-quality implementation.
+Beginning in the Fall of 2018, each student in District 88 will be issued a Chromebook device for instructional purposes.
+The district will phase in this model to ensure the most cost-effective, efficient and high-quality implementation.

 Costs